-Shadow wrap short rows may seem mysterious, but they are simple to work.
+Shadow wrap short rows may seem mysterious, but they’re really quite simple to work.
 Mary Beth is working on a swatch of Stockinette stitch (knit on Right Side/purl on Wrong Side).
 She notes that a knitting pattern will tell you exactly where to place your short rows.

 SHADOW WRAPS FROM THE RIGHT SIDE (KNIT)

 To work the shadow wraps on the Right Side of the work, Mary Beth follows these steps:

 - Knit to the point where the short row will be created

 - Using the right needle, grab the right leg of the stitch below the next stitch on the left needle, from front to back

 - Place leg of the stitch on the left needle and knit it

 - Slip this new stitch back to the left needle so that it paired with the next stitch on the left needle